About the SBDC

 Start-up assistance begins with a menu of SBDC workshops.
 Practical, convenient, concise and affordable, these group training programs cover topics from STARTUP basics, to marketing, accounting/record keeping, financing, and taxes.

 Business plan assistance walks start-ups and existing business owners through the process using a low-cost interactive tool, Pitch-Then-Plan, designed to get your plan down on paper.
 Review of draft business plans and feedback on the plans strengths and weaknesses is just one of the counseling services available in the SBDC at no charge.

 One of the critical issues potential and existing business owners face is financing the start up or growth of a business.
 Access to capital is part of the counseling process our Certified Business Analysts provide to our clients.

 The SBDC offers existing business owners interested in reviewing strategic business processes, increasing sales and/or improving the bottom line access to the latest information needed to succeed including market data, financial analysis, business planning tools, and specialized programs.

 Where is the SBDC located?

-The Small Business Development Center at University of North Florida serves 18 counties with offices in Jacksonville, Gainesville and Ocala and is part of the Florida SBDC Network and the national Association of Small Business Development Centers.
+The Small Business Development Center at University of North Florida serves 18 counties with offices in Jacksonville, the Heart of Florida, North Central Florida, Nassau County, Putnam County and St. Johns County and is part of the Florida SBDC Network and the national Association of Small Business Development Centers.